DM-UK/RouteAtlas/README.md

 # RouteAtlas
-RouteAtlas is a map image creation application designed for creating a printable PDF containing all map sections of a given route.
+RouteAtlas is a Java map image creation application designed for creating a printable PDF containing all map sections of a given route.